Apple vows to end mining and use only recycled materials

-Apple plans to stop mining the earth for rare minerals and metals and start using 100 percent recycled materials for its products.
+Apple plans to one day stop mining the earth for rare minerals and metals and start using 100 percent recycled materials for its products.

 The tech titan made the announcement Wednesday, just ahead of the annual Earth Day celebration Thursday, in its 2017 Environment Responsibility Report.
 The chief reason cited for the shift is the affect electronics manufacturing is having on the planet.